-I’ve made gingerbread buttercream a few times over the years for different projects, but realized I haven’t shared the recipe yet!
+I’ve made gingerbread buttercream a few times over the years for different projects but realized I haven’t shared the recipe yet!

-This frosting uses my american buttercream recipe as a base, then mixes in the perfect amount of spices and a bit of molasses to make it taste just a gingerbread cookie.
+This frosting uses my American buttercream recipe as a base, then mixes in the perfect amount of spices and a bit of molasses to make it taste just a gingerbread cookie.

 This frosting is definitely on the sweet side, but the spices help balance out its flavor.
-The spice mixture in this recipe can also be added to a less sweet frosting base like my Swiss meringue frosting or Russian buttercream.
+The spice mixture in this recipe can also be added to a less sweet frosting base like my Swiss meringue frosting or hybrid buttercream.

-What Can I Frost With This Gingerbread Buttercream?
+What Can I Frost with This Gingerbread Buttercream?